-Adèle Jancovici is a French curator, publisher, writer, and photographer.
+Adèle Jancovici is a French curator, prize-winning publisher, a writer and photographer.

 In 2011, she founded in New York the art publishing company Le Livre Art Publishing (LLAP).
 Collaborating with artists to produce editions in various forms, be it books, prints, and other media, LLAP offers a public space for the private thought.
 With the support of Marc Jacobs’ Bookmarc, their first project, «Maripola X», was successfully launched in Paris, London, New York, Los Angeles and Tokyo.